cellml/libcellml/docs/tutorials/tutorial3/tutorial3_py.rst

 .. container:: dothis

-    **3.a** Use the example above to create, name and define the units of "month" which will represent your time variable.
+    **3.a** Create, name and define the units of "month" which will represent your time variable.
     This should be defined as a multiple of the built-in unit :code:`second`.

 Units can be defined based on one another as well.
 For example, after defining our :code:`millisecond` units, we could then use this definition to define the :code:`per_millisecond` units by simply including it with an exponent of -1: